sgminer-dev/sgminer/doc/configuration.md

 `include` is used to include one single file.
 If you want to include multiple files, use `includes`, which is an array of filenames.

+As with config files, these files can be web URLs pointing to remote files.

 ```
 /etc/pool.ip.credentials:
 {